Risk Management Tools

 Campus Travel has a Risk Assessment form for Fieldwork, which is currently being reviewed and the above Fieldwork Risk Management Plan should be used in place of this.

 Travel (Domestic and International) - the WHS F020 Risk Assessment is to be used to assess hazards and risks associated with: domestic travel; and international travel.
 This is to be completed BEFORE lodging a travel request in Campus Travel.
 For international travel risk assessments must address specific travel warnings for the relevant destination/s.
 Destinations that currently have a travel warning of Level 3 or above require specific approval from UNE Insurance and WHS Team.
 Travel warning information is available on Smartraveller.

 Campus Travel has a Risk Assessment form for International Travel, which is currently being reviewed and the above Travel Risk Management Plan should be used in place of this.

 Job Safety Analysis (JSA)

-The WHS F029 Job Safety Analysis (JSA) - is to be used if identified as an ‘administrative control’ following a Risk Assessment and is a document that describes the steps carried out to perform a work related task, and to identify potential hazards and to recommend the safest way to do the job.
-A JSA is an overarching document and may require multiple Standard Operating Procedures (SOPs) to be developed for individual steps within the JSA.
+The WHS F029 Job Safety Analysis (JSA) - is to be used to plan out a task or activity and is a document that describes the steps carried out to perform a work related task, and to identify potential hazards and to recommend the safest way to do the job.
+A JSA is an overarching document and may require multiple Standard Operating Procedures (SOPs) and/or Risk Assessments to be developed for individual steps within the JSA.
 A JSA is not intended to be a procedure—rather it is a tool to help supervisors and workers confirm and monitor the control measures required.

 Safe Work Method Statement (SWMS)